 - Parents/Carers must ensure that their children arrive at the school punctually, in full uniform, properly equipped and ready to learn.

-At Lawn Manor Academy, I LEARN Tutors record pupils as present or absent at 8.40 a.m., as do class teachers at 1pm at the start of Period 4.
+At Lawn Manor Academy, I LEARN Tutors record pupils as present or absent at 8.40 a.m., as do class teachers at either 12.20pm or 1pm (start of Period 4).
 Any pupil who arrives during the registration period, but after these times will be recorded as late by their I LEARN Tutors or class teachers.
 Pupils who arrive after 9.00am must sign in at Student Services.
 Detentions will be issued for lateness if a pupil arrives after 8.40am.
 Subject teachers also record attendance at every lesson on their laptop computers, which are fitted with a programme called “Lesson Monitor”.

 It is a legal requirement to record attendance carefully as records may be used as evidence in a court of law.